quadrate-language/quadrate/docs/docs/docs/reference.md

 #### !=

-Outputs 1 if a does not equal b, 0 otherwise.
+Returns 1 if a does not equal b, 0 otherwise.

 **Signature:** `( a b -- bool )`